Centers of Gravity Calculator

 Smaller shipments to customers are relatively more expensive than larger shipments from suppliers.
 Average customer and supplier shipment sizes - as set in the transport rates table - are translated into rates by applying the cost curve.

-Ratio between customer and supplier rate
+Ratio supplier rate/customer rate

 • Above chart (showing solver outcomes) has been verified by geometry that brings a formula for the Center of Gravity x‑position.